Skip to main contentSkip to main navigationSkip to footer content

 Looking for Assistance?

-Financial Aid Staff offers hands-on workshops Tuesday 1–2 p.m. to help students like you to successfully receive financial aid support for college.
-We'll help whether you're a student or parent working on the CADAA or FAFSA.
+Financial Aid Staff offers hands-on workshops every Tuesday from 1:00–2:00 p.m. to help students like you successfully receive financial aid support for college.

 The CADAA allows qualified undocumented and nonresident students (e.g., TPS Holders, U-Visa Holders) to receive certain types of financial aid in the state of California, including state and institutional aid.
 Information collected is NOT shared with any other government agency and it is used only for financial aid purposes.